nekStab/LightKrylov/paper/paper.md

 A block version of the Arnoldi iterative process is also provided.
 Libraries exposing more methods exist in other languages, e.g. `Krylov.jl` [@montoison-2023] in `Julia` or `PETSc` [@petsc-web-page] for instance.
+Integrating large multi-language libraries like PETSc into existing Fortran codes often presents significant challenges related to build systems, dependency management, and potential performance overhead from language interfacing ('two-language problem').
 Integrating these into an existing Fortran code base might however prove challenging, either because of the two languages problem or the need of special privileges for installation on a cluster and managing the dependencies.
-In contrast, `LightKrylov` is written in pure Fortran, fully compliant with the Fortran 2018 standard, and only requires `stdlib` as external dependency.
+In contrast, `LightKrylov` provides a pure Fortran alternative, fully compliant with the Fortran 2018 standard, and only requires `stdlib` as external run-time dependency.
-It is being developed with `fypp` [@fypp-webpage], a Python-based Fortran preprocesor enabling the automatic generation of `single`, `double`, `extended` and `quadruple precision` versions of the methods, both for `real` and `complex` numbers.
+It leverages stdlib not only for basic utilities but specifically builds upon stdlib_linalg (and ...) for foundational linear algebra operations, ensuring adherence to community standards and benefiting from its rapid ongoing developments.

+Additionally, using `fypp` [@fypp-webpage] as build-time dependency, significantly reduces code duplication and maintenance effort, ensuring consistency across different data types (`single`, `double`, `extended` and `quadruple precision`) both for `real` and `complex` numbers while keeping the core algorithmic logic centralized. `fypp` is a Python-based Fortran preprocessor that automatically generates the necessary code for different data types.
 Finally, its build process relies on the Fortran package manager `fpm`, greatly facilitating its installation and its incorporation into the modern Fortran ecosystem.

 ## A focus on abstract linear operators and abstract vectors